score-spec/docs/content/en/docs/override/_index.md

   Use overrides as a method of sharing common configurations across environments.
 ---

-An override is a way for you to customize or modify certain aspects the `score.yaml` file.
-Overrides can be used to make changes to directly to the Workload Definition without having to set up numerous files and Environment Profiles containing the same static values.
+An override is a way for you to customize or modify certain aspects of the `score.yaml` file.
+Overrides can be used to introduce changes directly to the Workload Definition without having to set up numerous files and Environment Profiles containing the same static values.

-By default, the Score implementation tool looks for a `score.yaml` file and overrides the declared defaults with in that file, if `overrides.score.yaml` exits.
+By default, the Score implementation tool looks for a `score.yaml` file and overrides the declared defaults within that file, if `overrides.score.yaml` exits.

-The following Score implementation CLIs support passing an override file as an argument.
+The following Score implementation CLI's support passing an override file as an argument.

 - `score-compose`
 - `score-helm`